RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Display/monitor index (requires restart)**

 This option sets the display to use for ES-DE for multi-monitor setups.
 The possible values are the monitor index numbers 1, 2, 3 or 4.
 If a value is set here for a display that does not actually exist, then ES-DE will set it to 1 upon startup.
 Index 1 is the primary display for the computer.
 It's also possible to override the setting by passing the --display command line argument.
 Doing so will also overwrite the display index setting in es_settings.xml.
 The Display/monitor index option only changes the display used by ES-DE; the emulators need to be configured separately (which can easily be done globally if using RetroArch).

+**Rotate screen (requires restart)**

+Rotates the application screen within the application window, i.e. it will not affect the actual window size but rather the contents within the window.
+Applied clockwise in 90 degree steps.
+Intended for Tate mode (vertical orientation) setups where you do not want to rotate the display on the operating system level.
+If you want to also rotate the entire application window you'll need to supply a resolution manually using the --resolution command line option.

 **Keyboard quit shortcut**